Six Finicky Plants and Why We Crave Them

-Jay Harper of Harper’s Nursery in Scottsdale, a regular expert on the gardening hour of our show, gave us his list of the six most popular finicky plants and explained why they generally fail to thrive in the Arizona desert.
+Jay Harper, Master Gardener and a regular expert on the gardening hour of our broadcast, gave us his list of the six most popular finicky plants and explained why they generally fail to thrive in the Arizona desert.

 If you love guacamole, you may yearn to grow avocados.
 But these plants fail partly because it’s too hot in the summer and too cold in the winter.
 “When people ask me about them,” Harper says.
 “I always say, ‘Think about Santa Barbara where they grow lots of avocados.’
 You need to duplicate that climate of cool, overcast warm summer days and frost-free winters.”
 Mexico also produces lots of avocados, but they come from coastal areas along the Pacific, not from desert regions.

 One of the most important problems for azaleas as well as for other plants on our list is the extreme alkalinity and saltiness of soil in Arizona.
 Azaleas, camellias and similar plants need acidic soil; that’s why they flourish in the Southeast in places like Georgia and Alabama.
 To keep azaleas alive here, you need to lower the high pH of desert soil by adding lots of aluminum sulfate and acidic fertilizers to your garden.

 Tropical Fruit Trees like Papayas, Mangoes and Bananas